- Introduction to the Markets

 Press Alt + shift + h then Enter to skip to secondary navigation.
 Mac users press Control + shift + h

-Here is a list of things you’ll want to discuss before marrying:
+Here is a list of things that you may want to discuss before and after marrying:

 - Talk to each other about your attitudes about money.
 Money often is a taboo subject, but you need to have an honest discussion about saving and spending.
 Do you spend money as “retail therapy”?
 Do you know how to save?
 Is saving important to you?
 How do your attitudes differ from your future spouse’s, if at all?

-- Disclose your assets to each other.
+- Discuss your assets.
 What do you own?
 Do you own anything with someone else, such as a former spouse?

-- Disclose your debts.
+- Discuss your debts.
 What do you owe?
 Have you co-signed a loan for anyone?
 What is your credit rating?

 - Set joint financial goals.
 Are you saving for a house, car, children, retirement, or all of the above?
 How much are you going to save each month?